 During my lifetime, or professional lifespan, fundraising has been more or less reluctantly accepted but not condoned.
-However, the problem of identifying prospects, the deep pockets, remains.
+The problem of identifying prospects, with deep pockets, remains.
 Hence the need for prospect research which, surprisingly, is still lurking in the closet.

 Academic and institutional administrators are beginning to recognize that annual funds, aside from being a cash cow, can also be used as an indication of a donor’s willingness to fund a charity.
-It is apparent, if not always socially acceptable, that somewhere out there are individuals with money that you didn’t know about and if informed re your cause, might support it.
-The realization of this premise resulted in a more aggressive way of seeking funds for major educational and cultural institutions.
+It is apparent, if not always socially acceptable, that somewhere out there are individuals with money that is not visible but if identified might support an appropriate cause.
+The realization of this premise led to more aggressive methods of seeking funds for major educational and cultural institutions.

 Due to pressing financial needs, prospect research emerged and flourished.
 More and more money is being raised in the United States today.
 But of course, people have more money.
 In addition, the US is the only country in the world where there’s a tax incentive to give charitable contributions.
 Nowhere else does a similar tax incentive exist.
 Philanthropy changed in that it has become more widely recognized and accepted.

 Doney: It does.
 Yeah, thank you.
 Thank you for that, for sharing that insight.

 Doney: It’s whether there was anything else you wanted to add about your time, about your youth, about your time at UW-Madison, or your career.
 Just open if we’ve missed anything.